 - Submit supporting documentation via this Microsoft Form.

 - Committee will review (allow two to five business days for a decision).

-- Grant selection: The Cal Maritime Emergency Grant Committee (Dean of Cadets or designee, University Advising representative, Office of Financial Aid representative and other Administration & Finance representative) will review application and make their recommendation to the Vice President of Cadet Leadership and Development.
+- Grant selection: The Cal Maritime Emergency Grant Committee (Dean of Cadets or designee, University Advising representative, Office of Financial Aid representative and other Administration & Finance representative) will review application and make their recommendation to the Vice President of Student Affairs.

-The Division of Cadet Leadership and Development, in accordance with applicable University rules and policies, administers this program.
+The Division of Student Affairs, in accordance with applicable University rules and policies, administers this program.
 Funding for these emergency grants come from the generous donations of alumni and friends of Cal Maritime, as well as the California State of University System.